 Ginny ONeil is a portrait and landscape artist who works mainly in watercolor.
-A lifetime Boston resident, she also spends time in Treasure Beach, Jamaica where she and her husband, Tom Menihan, are the artists-in-residence at Jake’s Resort Hotel during the winter months.
+A lifetime Boston resident, she also spends time in Treasure Beach, Jamaica where she and her husband, Tom Menihan, are the artists-in-residence at Jake’s Hotel during the winter months.

 One of the ten ONeil sisters of Boston’s Easter Parade during the 1940’s and 50’s, Ginny credits her late mother, Julia ONeil, for early creative inspiration.
 While raising five children Ginny attended Boston State College and MIT for City Planning.